lapbay/ARQuickLook/README.md

 "scale": 1,  // scale the object on loaded.

+"lighting": true,  // set default lighting in AR scene or not.

 "gestures": ["scale": false, "rotate": true, "drag": true, "tap": true]  // enable or disable gestures in AR View